The line between SEO and content marketing is blurry. They’re clearly different, but where one stops and the other begins isn’t easy to pinpoint.

 Great topic.
 The problem is that it’s too general — which means it will be harder to rank for.
 You can put days or weeks of work into that indoor gardening guide, but if it doesn’t rank, nobody will see it.

-So let’s find something better.
+So let’s think in terms of search engine marketing and find something better.
 And by better, I mean more specific.

 Head over to Google and search for your topic.
 Then scroll down to the bottom of the page to “Related Searches.”
 The topics listed here are ones Google knows are of interest to anyone searching for “indoor gardening.”